Gather with us to worship the God who saves sinners.

 Q: Is your life joyfully surrendered to Jesus as the King of heaven and earth and to all His teachings?
 Do you believe He will return, judge the living and the dead, and make all things new?

 Back in Mark 4, Jesus gave a series of parables that taught His disciples to hear His Gospel.
-Jesus’s teaching said that the heard Gospel will produce fruit of the kingdom of God in hearts that receive and keep it.
-Maybe this is the first sermon you have heard in Mark’s Gospel.
-Maybe it is the 55th sermon you have heard.
+Jesus’s teaching said that the heard gospel will produce fruit of the kingdom of God in hearts that receive and keep it.

-Q: Are you continuing to hear, receive, and guard the Gospel in your heart, as Jesus explained in Mark 4:14-20?
-Will you read those words and meditate on them?
+Q: Will you continue to hear, receive, and guard the gospel in your heart, as Jesus explained in Mark 4:14-20?
+Will you read those words and think on them?

 The first one is in Mark 5 when a Jewish synagogue ruler sought out Jesus to heal his daughter, but then she died.
 And before resurrecting her, Jesus said to him: